PROMÉTHÉE HUMANITAIRE : 24 YEARS OF COMMITMENT TO CHILDREN LIVING ON THE STREETS

 Our international presence

-In 2000, Prométhée Humanitaire initiated a project in Dakar, the capital of Senegal, which has a population of about 1.056 million.
-The center currently houses about 30 children.
+In 2000, Prométhée Humanitaire initiated a project in Dakar, the capital of Senegal, which has a population of more 3.5 million.
+The center currently houses 30 children.

-Prométhée Humanitiare goes out into the streets in order to meet children in their regular environments – such as markets, outside video stores, clubs, on sidewalks, bus stations, etc. – to build and restore relationships between children, adolescents and adults.
-This allows the teaching staff to be more present in the community and available to the children.
+Prométhée Humanitiare goes out into the streets in order to meet children in their regular environments – outside of markets, video stores, clubs, bus stations, etc. – to build and restore relationships between children, adolescents and adults.
+Through these interactions, the teaching staff are able to be more present in the community and available to the children.
+This educational action contributes to a renewed self-esteem and offers the children the love they have been missing.
+It remains the most essential component for them to become fulfilled citizens.

-We have been working in Haiti since 2005 and our center is located in Jacmel, a city of about 170,000 inhabitants which was especially affected by the earthquake of January 12, 2010.
-We house 13 children in the center and support 10 others.
-We take care to protect all our children and guarantee them an education until they reach adulthood.
+We have been working in Haiti since 2005 and our center is located in Jacmel, a city of about 138,000 inhabitants which was especially affected by the earthquake of January 12, 2010.
+We house 16 childrens in the center and support 10 others.
+We protect all our children and guarantee them an education until they reach adulthood.
 In addition, we offer our children a plan for their future and for their social reintegration to the best of our ability.